 Technology Tales

-Adventures & experiences in contemporary technology
+Adventures in consumer and enterprise technology

 Utility Distros

-Linux distributions are not just for mainstream desktop or server computing purposes and that is how this list arises.
+Linux distributions are not just for mainstream desktop or server computing purposes, and that is how this list arises.
 Rescuing failed systems, securing working ones and testing the latter are all part of the mix.
-Some of these could be used for day to day computing yet it is the specialisms that really become their unique selling proposition.
+Some of these could be used for day to day computing, yet it is the specialisms that really become their unique selling proposition.

 Athena

 Penetration testing is highlighted as a major use case for this distro based on Arch Linux, which makes the BlackArch repository available in another way.
-User-friendliness is part of the offer too since Arch itself very much is DIY in its approach to installation.
+User-friendliness is part of the offer too, since Arch itself very much is DIY in its approach to installation.

 BackBox

 This styles itself as a penetration testing distro and is just one of the offerings from a security minded community.
-Releases are infrequent though, which can mean stability as well as not keeping pace with upcoming security threats.
+Releases are infrequent, though, which can mean stability as well as not keeping pace with upcoming security threats.

 Clonezilla

 Whenever I have need to do disk to disk copying of partitions, this has been my go-to tool for that task.
-The interface is simple and it will boot from an ISO image.
-That it always proved reliable was essential for trust and I never got left down, even if I kept the old disk for a few days to be sure that nothing went awry.
+The interface is simple, and it will boot from an ISO image.
+That it always proved reliable was essential for trust, and I never got left down, even if I kept the old disk for a few days to be sure that nothing went awry.

 IPFire